OchiabutoKelechi/Sales-Analysis/README.md

 3) While Coffee dominates, Tea and Bakery Products contribute significantly to sales.
 Focus on promoting these items through limited-time offers or seasonal pairings with coffee to grow their share of revenue.

-4) With Evening sales lagging behind Morning and Afternoon sales, offer Evening promotions or discount products to draw in more customers during those hours.
+4) With Evening sales lagging behind Morning and Afternoon sales, offer Evening promotions or discount to draw in more customers during those hours.

 5) Barista Espresso, Brewed Chai Tea, and Hot Chocolate are top-sellers.
-Ensure that these products are always available.
+Ensure that these Product Types are always available.

 6) Focus on upselling the top-performing premium products in the Product Detail category, such as Sustainably Grown Organic Rg, Dark Chocolate Lg, and Latte Lg.
 These items have strong sales and likely generate higher profit margins, making them ideal for promotions to maximize revenue.

 7) Offer incentives such as discounts or complimentary items for the purchase of underperforming products to encourage more patronage.
 Also, invest in strategic marketing to boost the visibility of the underperforming products.

 8) Implement inventory management systems that prioritize keeping top-selling products in stock at all times.
-This will ensure you meet customer demand, avoid missed sales opportunities, and generally increase revenue.
+This will ensure you meet customers demands, avoid missed sales opportunities, and generally increase revenue.

 9) Leverage the interactive dashboards to monitor sales performance in real-time and continuously implement and tweak strategies to improve overall overall sales.